|

 This is truly gorgeous

-and is still Mint.
+and still Mint.

 Now: